New Bethel House Of Prayer, Inc.

 John 1:1 says In the beginning was the Word and the word was with God and the Word was God.
-It was in the beginning that Word existed and was identified with God and as God.
+It was in the beginning that the Word existed and was identified with God and as God.
 This pre-existent Word, which was in the beginning, which was with God and which was God, later became Jesus Christ and was commissioned by His own authority to come to earth to redeem mankind.
-John 3:17 "For God did not send His Son into the world to condemn the world, but that the world through Him might be saved".
+John 3:17 "For God did not send His Son into the world to condemn the world, but that the world through Him might be saved."
 God sent an extension of Himself to the world, not a separate being.
 The Old Testament indicates that the Messiah is God and the Everlasting Father: Isaiah 9:6-7 For unto us a child is born, unto us a son is given: and the government shall be upon his shoulder: and his name shall be called Wonderful, Counsellor, The mighty God, The everlasting Father, The Prince of Peace.

 The first diet was given in Genesis 1:29 and included “every herb bearing seed”.
 The second diet was given in Gen 9:3 and identified “every moving thing that liveth” as food.
 The third and final diet given by God to mankind is disclosed in Leviticus 11:2-43.
 Here, God separates plants, animals, aquatic creatures, fowl etc. He goes into specific detail to delineate the things that were acceptable to be consumed as food and those that were not.
 There is no other diet found in the scriptures.